MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/README.md

 - OpenRefine will not open: confirm address 3333 is free, then restart OpenRefine.
 - Facets show unexpected blanks: clear filters and confirm the correct column is selected.
 - You are worried about losing meaning: keep a short note explaining any normalization rule that collapses values.
-- You are worried about losing meaning: keep a short note explaining any rule that collapses multiple values into one.

 - Exports look different than expected: confirm you exported the current project view and used UTF-8.

 ## If you're short on time